QuickBooks Desktop Alternatives in 2026: Migration Options After Support Ends

 The Unlimited User Advantage

-Xero's most compelling feature is unlimited user access across all plans.
-A business with 10 employees can give everyone appropriate access without additional charges.
+Xero includes unlimited user access across all plans.
+A business with 10 employees can give everyone appropriate access without additional per-user charges.

 Cost comparison for 7 users: